RedHatInsights/insights-frontend-storybook/src/docs/repos/proxy/DOC.md

 # insights-proxy

-Proxy for the insightsfrontend container
+Proxy for the Cloud Services frontend container

 This container uses [spandx](https://github.com/redhataccess/spandx) which provides ESI and some nifty routing tools.